 It is not known if Revlimid is excreted in human milk.
 Therefore, you should discuss with your doctor whether to discontinue breast-feeding while you are receiving this medicine.

 Before starting this treatment, discuss with your doctor if your partner is able to become pregnant.

 If your partner is able to become pregnant, use barrier methods of contraception (e.g. condoms) even if you are vasectomised, during Revlimid treatment, during treatment interruption, and for at least 1 week after treatment has stopped.

 Tell your doctor immediately if your partner becomes pregnant whilst you are taking this medicine.

 Do not donate semen during treatment or during treatment interruption, or for 1 week after stopping treatment.

 Discuss with your doctor if you have or have had any of the following medical conditions:

-- Blood clots, high blood pressure or high cholesterol
+- Heart attack, blood clots, high blood pressure or high cholesterol

 - Frequent bleeding or bruising